 Adults interested in GED preparation, English as a Second Language (ESL), or Basic Literacy instruction or tutoring should contact DCLC at 610.876.4811 to learn about the intake process.
 New students will be enrolled in orientation sessions throughout 2013.
 Services available include classes, small-group instruction, and one-on-one tutoring at various Delaware County locations.
 Read more ….

 Free training for new volunteers who will tutor in reading (also called Adult Basic Education, or ABE), English as a Second Language (ESL), or math is offered throughout the year.
 The next Tutor Training sessions will be held Saturdays, March 22 and 29, 2014, 9:00 a.m. to 2:30 p.m., at Delaware County Literacy Council, 2217 Providence Avenue, Chester PA 19013.
 Attendance at both sessions and pre-registration are required.
 Deadline to register (including application) is Wednesday, March 19, 2014.

 Call 610.876.4811 to discuss volunteer opportunities and the application process, or read more about how to become a volunteer tutor.

 Join a group of DCLC tutors and other book lovers in reading a work of literature each month to promote reading and to share ideas about the books that are read.

-This month, the “One Book...One Literacy Council” will meet on Monday, January 6, at Noon, to discuss The Hundred Secret Senses by Amy Tan.
+This month, the “One Book...One Literacy Council” will meet on Thursday, March 13, at Noon, to discuss The Twelve Tribes of Hattie, by Ayana Mathis.

 The meeting will take place at DCLC, 2217 Providence Avenue, Chester PA 19013.
 Feel free to bring your lunch to this informal gathering.
 All are welcome.
 No RSVP is required.